cjlin1/simpleNN/Python/README.md

 ```

 # Train
-We provide exactly the same [CIFAR10](https://drive.google.com/open?id=1WGAPmEOPiRekjpygFp_uVWY0HeeYXns1) dataset used in MATLAB part to test our codes.
-You may download the dataset from https://drive.google.com/open?id=1WGAPmEOPiRekjpygFp_uVWY0HeeYXns1. **Essentially, we do not feed the whole samples into GPU memory to evaluate sub-sampled Gauss-Newton matrix at once.** Instead we divide the samples into segment of size **bsize** and take average of them to avoid out-of-memory issue.
+We provide exactly the same CIFAR10 dataset used in MATLAB part to test our codes. **Essentially, we do not feed the whole samples into GPU memory to evaluate sub-sampled Gauss-Newton matrix at once.** Instead we divide the samples into segment of size **bsize** and take average of them to avoid out-of-memory issue.

 For your own dataset, you may want to rewrite the **read_data** function in the **utilities.py** file which returns tuple **(data, labels)** in numpy format.